 Your child might be fortunate enough to have an ideal space with a desk in their own bedroom, but if not choose and create a space in the home that will give them the best possible environment for learning, with minimum distractions, and make it their ‘school HQ’.
-Maybe somewhere quieter (or find some noise-canceling headphones?), with good lighting, and a bit out of the way.
+Maybe somewhere quieter (or find some noise-cancelling headphones?), with good lighting, and a bit out of the way.
 It might also help to have a clear desk or shelf nearby to arrange resources.

 Children like structure.
-Organize the day into a schedule, and involve your child to give them some leadership and ownership of their school day, and so they have buy-in.
+Organise the day into a schedule, and involve your child to give them some leadership and ownership of their school day, and so they have buy-in.
 This will also give them an opportunity to develop their soft skills, like teamwork and effective communication.
 Include breaks to suit their personality and age, such as more frequent breaks for younger children and longer learning sessions for older children.
 Visual aids can be helpful too, like a printout of the schedule on the wall, or - if there’s more flexibility in their week - a schedule with rearrangeable subject cards pinned on a corkboard.

 4. Be realistic